Closed Deals Report

 Peak vs. Stable Earnings

-Purchase multiples track more closely to TTM EBITDA rather than 3-year averages.
-Earnings stability provided an average 0.4x premium to purchase multiples when compared to acquired businesses that experienced a recent earnings peak.
-For businesses that had an earnings peak (TTM EBITDA 30% or greater than its prior 3-year average), purchase multiples vs. 3-year average EBITDA tended to be 3.0x greater than TTM EBITDA multiples.
-Stable businesses commanded a 0.4x multiple premium over businesses that experienced a peak in earnings.
+Purchase multiples track more closely to TTM EBITDA than 3-year averages.
+For businesses with an earnings peak (TTM EBITDA 30%+ above prior 3Y average), multiples vs. 3Y average tended to be 3.0x greater than TTM multiples.

 Purchase Multiples by Size

-• Join SMB Investor Network for access to deal flow, diligence resources and more data like this.
+- Join SMB Investor Network for access to deal flow, diligence resources, and quarterly market data.